A peek into the history of Virar.

 It was constructed in the 12th century by King Bheemdev.
 It functioned as a watchtower for identifying trade routes during the time.

-This fort was captured by Shivaji Maharaj, the Kohaj, and the Asheri.
+Shivaji Maharaj, the Kohaj, and the Asheri captured this fort.
 This fort is near the Mumbai waterfront.
 The Portuguese captured this fort after the Marathas when invaded India.
 This is one of the best places to visit in Virar.

 Arnala Fort | Distance: 10 Km from Virar